Rabbi Daniel Brenner

 In 2007, Brenner became the vice president, education of the Birthright Israel Foundation and the founding executive director of Birthright Israel NEXT, an organization dedicated to engaging young adults in Jewish community life.
 Under his guidance, Birthright Israel NEXT grew to become a national organization with programs that reached over 50,000 young Jewish adults each year.
 As part of this effort, Brenner launched Next Shabbat, a grassroots program that sponsored over 20,000 home-hospitality events, brought on HBO Def Poetry Jam artist Vanessa Hidary to direct The Birthright Monologues and worked with Nextbook and Toby Press to develop the anthology “What We Brought Back.”
 In 2009, he was named by Newsweek Magazine as one of America’s fifty most influential rabbis.

 In 2011, Brenner left Birthright Israel to join the Jewish educational organization Moving Traditions.
-In this capacity, Brenner is currently advancing a national educational program for teen boys, entitled Shevet Achim: The Brotherhood, which aims to reverse the trend of young Jewish men disconnecting from the community following bar mitzvah.
+During the past five years, Brenner has built a national educational program for teen boys, entitled Shevet Achim: The Brotherhood, which aims to reverse the trend of young Jewish men disconnecting from the community following bar mitzvah.
+The program is now active in over a hundred Jewish communities.

 In addition to being a Rabbi, Brenner is a published playwright and essayist and his commentaries have appeared in the New York Times, Chicago Tribune, Jerusalem Post, KtB, Huffington Post, Iconia and NPR’s Infinite Mind.
 In 2012, he had the pleasure of serving as the official Rabbi for the Wall Street Journal’s Passover wine tasting.